ILOVEGOLDENRETRIEVERS/Some-goofy-doodle-art-dump-/README.md

 <img width="550" height="815" alt="Untitled487" src="https://github.com/user-attachments/assets/69bdde3f-82da-4541-9d89-90fb50b1d428" />
 -
 HALF OF THESE WERE ALL WIPS.
-DUE TO MY PHONE BEING BROKEN I WAS UNFORTUNATELY UNABLE TO FINISH ALL OF THEM. (╥﹏╥)
+DUE TO MY PHONE BEING BROKEN I WAS UNFORTUNATELY UNABLE TO FINISH ALL OF THEM. (╥﹏╥) as you can see my artstyle kinda changes a lot.
+My artstyle changes depending on the mood of the drawing